 Empagliflozin has several adverse effects to be of note including hypotension, ketoacidosis, acute kidney injury, genital mycotic infections, hypoglycemia when used with insulin, dyslipidemia, Fournier gangrene, and pyelonephritis.

-Empagliflozin is associated with ketoacidosis, particularly in patients with type 1 diabetes which is why it is not used in that patient population.
+Empagliflozin is associated with ketoacidosis, particularly in patients with type 1 diabetes, which is why it is not used in that patient population.
 Factors predisposing to ketoacidosis are pancreatic disorders, history of pancreatitis, pancreatic surgery, alcohol abuse.

-Empagliflozin increases the risk for genital mycotic infections and urinary tract infections.
+Empagliflozin increases the risk of genital mycotic infections and urinary tract infections.
 Evaluate for signs and symptoms and treat appropriately.
 Male genital mycotic infections include balanitis, balanoposthitis, scrotal abscess, and penile infection.
 Female mycotic infections include vulvitis and vulvovaginal candidiasis.
 In women, urinary tract infections and genital mycotic infections were more common than in males.

-The landmark trial for Empagliflozin is called the Empagliflozin Cardiovascular Outcome Event Trial in Type 2 Diabetes mellitus patients (EMPA REG OUTCOME) which pooled a total of 7020 patients and found significantly lower rates of death from cardiovascular causes, hospitalizations for heart failure, and death from any co-transporter in the empagliflozin group.
-This trial was the first of its kind to show a reduction in cardiovascular death in patients with type 2 diabetes and cardiovascular risk.
+The landmark trial for empagliflozin is called the Empagliflozin Cardiovascular Outcome Event Trial in Type 2 Diabetes mellitus patients (EMPA REG OUTCOME) which pooled a total of 7020 patients and found significantly lower rates of death from cardiovascular causes, hospitalizations for heart failure, and death from any co-transporter in the empagliflozin group.
+This trial was the first of its kind to show a reduction in cardiovascular mortality in patients with type 2 diabetes and cardiovascular risk.
 Due to findings in the EMPA REG and LEADER trial, societies are now favoring SGLT2 inhibitors and GLP 1 agonists as second-line therapy over insulin depending on patient characteristics.
-According to the Efficacy and Durability of Initial Combination (EDICT) for Type 2 diabetes trial, triple dose combination therapy of metformin, SGLT 2 inhibitor, and pioglitazone in patients with newly diagnosed type 2 diabetes had a greater reduction in HbA1c levels than patients who sequentially added on therapy with medications.
+According to the Efficacy and Durability of Initial Combination (EDICT) for Type 2 diabetes trial, triple dose combination therapy of metformin, SGLT 2 inhibitor, and pioglitazone in patients with newly diagnosed type 2 diabetes had a more significant reduction in HbA1c levels than patients who sequentially added on therapy with medications.